Simon-Institute-for-Longterm-Governance/si-website/src/content/custom-page/get-involved.md

 textSections: []
 seo:
   title: ""
-  description: Interested in our approach?
+  description: "Interested in our approach?
 We're always looking for new ideas,
     collaborations and support.
-We are also happy to share our insights and provide input.
-Get in touch and let's contribute to the future.
+We are also happy to share our insights and provide input. "
 ---